Employees are expected to notify their immediate supervisor in writing if they intend to resign.

 It is occasionally necessary for the University to discharge an employee.
-Reasons for discharge may include, but are not limited to, violation of the Rules of Conduct, poor performance, and unsatisfactory performance during probation (see "Rules of Conduct for Non-Bargaining Employees," "Performance Management," and "Probation Period").
+Reasons for discharge may include, but are not limited to, violation of the rules of conduct, poor performance, and unsatisfactory performance during probation.

-Employees who leave University employment, whether voluntarily or involuntarily, are entitled to an exit interview with a Human Resource Services staff member.
+Employees who leave University employment, whether voluntarily or involuntarily, are entitled to an exit interview with a Human Resources staff member.
 The exit interview is held in Human Resources during the last week of employment.
 Exit interviews provide the University with valuable information regarding employment and worklife.
-The supervisor is responsible for informing employees that they are to contact Human Resource Services to schedule the interview and for collecting University property from employees before their last day.
+The supervisor is responsible for informing employees that they are to contact Human Resources to schedule the interview and for collecting University property from employees before their last day.

 If an employee leaves University employment for any reason (including discharge and resignation), there is no guarantee of future University employment.
 If, however, an employee is rehired by the University, certain provisions apply:

 Prior service credit will be granted to individuals entering benefits-eligible positions, who had prior service in a benefits-eligible position (also see annual leave and sick leave rehire provisions).
 However, the retirement eligibility requirement of fifteen years of consecutive service remains; prior service credit cannot be counted toward this requirement if a break in service has occurred (see retiring from WMU).